PasDeChocolat/IoMarquee/README.md

 # skip the edit of config/initializers/sorcery.rb
 $ rails g scaffold user email:string crypted_password:string salt:string --migration false
 # You can choose to overwrite or not, it doesn't matter (for the previous command).
-# Update UsersController to accept password and password_confirmation params.
+# Update users_controller.rb to accept password and password_confirmation params.
 # Update views/users/_form.html.erb to use password and password_confirmation fields.
 # Remove encrypted password and salt from view/users/show.html.erb.
 # Update models/user.rb to contain validations and authenticates_with_sorcery! call.